catdieval/user-workflow-and-user-stories/user-story-6.md

   - [ ] Use xLabel != "" and yLabel !="" as additional conditions for the rendering of the Plot component.
   - [ ] Set xLabel as value to the title key of the x-axis in the layout attribute of the Plot component, like `title: {
 text: XLabel,
 },`
   - [ ] Set yLabel as value to the title key of the y-axis in the layout attribute of the Plot component like `title: {
   text: YLabel,
 },`
-- [ ] Add the XLabelYLabelGraph component to the index.js file (after the ListOfCharts component).
+- [ ] Add the XandYLabelsGraph component to the index.js file (after the ListOfCharts component).

 %%%%%%%